 To reach audiences heretofore unengaged, it is also important to select the messenger(s) carefully.
 In the United States, scientists, environmental NGOs, contrarians, and the media have dominated climate change communication in the past, resulting in high levels of problem awareness, but also in a perception of global warming as a largely technical/scientific, (still) uncertain, and controversial environmental issue.
-While scientists may remain important to the communication of climate change for the foreseeable future, there is an argument for bringing a greater diversity of people into the needed discourse, and thereby to reach into sections of civic society yet to be engaged, crossing important social divides.
+While one may argue that scientists must remain important communicators of climate change for the foreseeable future, there is an equally legitimate argument for bringing a greater diversity of people into the needed discourse, and thereby to reach into sections of civic society yet to be engaged, crossing important social divides.
 To reach these goals, the choice of messenger is a critical strategic decision.
 Effective communication matches messengers with the message and the audience.